Zone picking is one order picking tool where the warehouse divides into various zones, and products are stocked accordingly.

 What are the different methods of warehouse order picking systems?

-The different methods of warehouse order picking systems are zone picking, wave picking, batch picking, single order picking, multi-batch order picking, and cluster picking.
+The different warehouse order picking systems methods are zone picking, wave picking, batch picking, single order picking, multi-batch order picking, and cluster picking.

 Automated order picking systems